Skip to Main Content

 Jesse AusubelMande Holford

-Synopsis
+Introduction and Synopsis

-The shorthand term Science Diplomacy (SD) spans wide-ranging activities connecting science and technology with international affairs.
-This series of seven seminars will sample the current landscape of SD issues, programs, and organizations.
-The goals of the course are to help early career life scientists: (a) think more systematically about the global potential of their work, including ethical, political, and economic implications; and (b) become acquainted with the people, networks, and resources available for scientific cooperation, including for those nations and communities with whom cooperation may be especially difficult.
+The underlying goals of the course remain to help early career life scientists: (a) think more systematically about the global potential of their work, including ethical, political, and economic implications; and (b) become acquainted with people, networks, and resources available for scientific cooperation, including for those nations and communities with whom cooperation may be especially difficult.
+This year’s series of seven seminars will sample the current landscape of SD issues, programs, and organizations with special attention to populist-nationalist attitudes now in political ascendancy.

 This course is a sequel to the ones previously offered, and participants from prior years are welcome to attend again.
 Several sessions will use polling to learn and analyze views of the course participants.
 In-person participation is strongly preferred but remote access will be available for most sessions.
 Several guests will come in-person.
-Traditionally, we follow some sessions with guest speakers with further conversation at the Faculty and Student Club or dinner at a nearby restaurant The field trip to Washington DC is limited to ten of the most active course participants with primary Rockefeller University affiliation.
+Traditionally, we follow some sessions with guest speakers with further conversation at the Faculty and Student Club or dinner at a nearby restaurant.
+The field trip to Washington DC is limited to ten of the most active course participants with primary Rockefeller University affiliation.

 Time: 3-5pm Thursdays, NR 110